dnpoch/senthryX/README.md

 ### Installation guide

 1. Download the Mod

-   Download the mod from the official repository or a trusted source.
+   - Download the mod from the official repository or a trusted source.

 2. Install the Mod

-   Place the downloaded mod file into the `mods` folder within your Minecraft directory.
+   - Place the downloaded mod file into the `mods` folder within your Minecraft directory.

 3. Initial Server Startup

-   Start or restart your server.
+   - Start or restart your server.
 On the first startup, an error is expected—this is normal.
 During this process, a file named `config.json` will be generated in the `config/sentrix` directory.

-4. Configure the Discord bot if you want to enable the Discord integration feature.
+4. Configure the Discord bot if you want to enable the Discord integration feature, [see step by step guide here.](#configure-discord-bot).

 5. Configure the Mod

-   Open the `config.json` file and adjust the settings as needed.
+   - Open the `config.json` file and adjust the settings as needed.
 Refer to the Configuration Values section below for guidance.
 [Configuration values](#configuration-values)

 6. Restart the Server
-   Once you’ve configured the config.json file, restart your server to apply the changes.
+   - Once you’ve configured the config.json file, restart your server to apply the changes.

 ---

-### Configuration and commands
+#### Configuration Values

 <details>
-<summary><strong>Configuration values</strong></summary>
+<summary><strong>Configuration Values</strong></summary>

-To configure, navigate to `/config/setrix-fabric/config.json`
+To configure, navigate to `/config/setrix/config.json`

 | Key                   | Value            | Description                                                                                               |
 | --------------------- | ---------------- | --------------------------------------------------------------------------------------------------------- |